delivered back to the organization

 The new automation has shown tangible benefits to both the case workers and the department’s customers.
 John continues: “This is simple, administrative and the sheer volume meant that applications were only being checked manually every two weeks.
 That negatively affects our service levels with customers.
 We’re now able to automatically check the applications, which has significantly speeded the service we can deliver to customers.”

 The prior pending application process highlighted a major benefit of RPA to HM Land Registry where many processes followed a very similar path.
-Once an automation had been developed for one process, Lorna and her team were able to identify similar processes elsewhere in the organization that could be automated with only small changes to the initial robot.
+Once an automation had been developed for one process, Lorna and her team could identify similar processes elsewhere in the organization that could be automated with only small changes to the initial robot.

 Lorna says: “Take prior pending, we have many other processes where with a small tweak for a different type of application, we can now help another team to become more efficient, quickly and with very little cost.
 It’s incredibly rewarding when you start to see how we can keep extending the one process and reusing the UiPath automations we've already built, which has been really, really good.”

-The result of their automation work for Lorna and her team is that it has changed the perception of the role of RPA plays within the company.
+The result of their automation work for Lorna and her team is that it's changed the perception of the role RPA plays within the company.